Adam Dalgliesh: Related novels

-Recurring characters
+Related characters

 Partners

 Detective Sergeant Martin is Dalgliesh's partner in Cover Her Face and A Mind to Murder.
 In Shroud for a Nightingale he partners with Detective Sergeant Masterson.
 Dalgliesh's first permanent partner was the moody and arrogant Detective Chief Inspector Massingham.
 Detective Inspector Kate Miskin serves with Dalgliesh and Massingham in Scotland Yard's Special Investigation Squad.
 In The Lighthouse, Miskin takes over running the investigation when Dalgliesh contracts SARS.
 She is still a member of Dalgliesh's team at the conclusion of The Private Patient (2008).

 DI Daniel Aaron replaces Massingham when Massingham leaves Dalgliesh's squad.
 Aaron leaves the squad after the events of Original Sin; DI Piers Tarrant is his replacement.
 When Tarrant is then transferred to Special Branch, squad member DS Francis Benton-Smith (introduced in The Murder Room) replaces him as a viewpoint character.
 Benton-Smith, the ambitious and good-looking son of English and Indian parents, is at first resented by Kate Miskin, but they develop a good working relationship.
 Meanwhile, Miskin has a romantic relationship with Piers Tarrant after he leaves the Squad, and they reunite at the end of The Private Patient.